 It’s hard to describe Cabo de La Vela and Punta Gallinas other than saying it’s like a cross between a Salvidor Dali painting and a scene from mad Max.
 I can honestly say taking a tour here was one of the highlights of my time in Colombia as it was just so surreal.
 The only downside is that it can get expensive.
 Even if you don’t do an organized tour it costs a good amount of money, so in all honesty, it’s just easier to do the tour.
 But you can read all about my experience here, I also detail how to do this trip without the tour.

 Phew!
-And that’s it my top places to visit in Colombia, I know this list could be a lot longer, and there are many other amazing places to visit in Colombia, but well, I had to stop somewhere.
+And that’s my top place to visit in Colombia, I know this list could be a lot longer, and there are many other amazing places to visit in Colombia, but well, I had to stop somewhere.
 Have the best time in Colombia and feel free to ask any questions in the comments below.